42 at gymkhana

 Brunswick House, Vauxhall

 Set in a capacious Georgian mansion in Vauxhall, Brunswick House is an unlikely treasure among the area’s high-rise buildings and urban developments.
 This outré antiques and salvage shop unfolds into a café and restaurant, run by Jackson Boxer.
 The restaurant has long outshone the shop as a destination, serving seasonal, British dishes amid hanging candelabras and trailing greenery.
-For larger parties, the whole venue is available for hire while a range of private dining spaces cater for groups as small as ten.
+For larger parties, the whole venue is available for hire while a range of private dining spaces cater for groups as small as 10.
 If you’re looking for an unpretentious and memorable private dining space with more quirky photo props than you can swing a chandelier at, then this is it.